concordchat-legacy/concord-gateway/README.md

 # Blackbird
-Blackbird is Concords fast Core WebSocket API, made for scalability
+Blackbird is Reduxs fast Core WebSocket API, made for scalability

 # Deploying in Production
 In production we **really** recommend using a load balancer alongside a kubernetes cluster,